cylc/cylc-doc/src/glossary.rst

       The location of the share directory can be accessed by a :term:`job` via the environment variable ``CYLC_workflow_SHARE_DIR``.

-      In cyclijng workflows files are typically stored in cycle sub-directories.
+      In cycling workflows files are typically stored in cycle sub-directories.

       See also: